 Conclusion – the Magento SEO optimized product page

-Keep in mind that technical SEO and on-page SEO, good practices in terms of features (like reviews and social media sharing buttons) are just some of the things that can help your store get more traffic and exposure.
+Keep in mind that technical SEO and on-page SEO, good practices in terms of features (like reviews and social media sharing buttons) are just some things that can help your store get more traffic and exposure.

 Make sure to share this article if your store owner friend struggles or needs some fresh ideas for his store.

 Found something interesting or useful regarding the optimization of a Magento product page?
-I’d love to know, why not share your know-how with a comment? 🙂
+I’d love to know.
+Why not share your know-how with a comment? 🙂